Q. Does it cost me anything to register with RGL Management?

 Q. Is RGL Management connected with the RBS GRG Business Action Group?

 A. No, we are an entirely different company.
 We have no connection with the RBS GRG Business Action Group.
 You should note that we offer a fully-funded and insured service with no risk to the claimant.
-In addition, RGL Management is regulated by the Claims Management Regulator, in respect of regulated claims management activities.
+In addition, RGL Management is regulated by the Financial Conduct Authority, in respect of regulated claims management activities.

-Q. Why is it important that you are regulated by the Claims Management Regulator?
+Q. Why is it important that you are regulated by the Financial Conduct Authority?

 Q. What documentation should I retain, which may be useful as evidence in a court case against RBS?